DuckyBlender/mc-generation-rust/assets/textures/README.md

 # Textures from faithfulpack.net

 I do not own these textures, I just put them as a placeholder for the time being.
+Please don't sue me.